Judge says Adams libel case jury not asked to give ‘verdict on Irish history’

 Delivering his instructions to the jury members on Friday, Judge Mr Justice Alexander Owens told them they were not being asked to make a decision as journalists, but as “ordinary members of the public”.

-In his charge to the jurors, the judge made clear they were not tasked with making a “historical judgment” on Mr Adams’ role in the peace process.
+In his charge to the jurors in Dublin High Court, the judge made clear they were not tasked with making a “historical judgment” on Mr Adams’ role in the peace process.

 “No jury, in my view, should be asked to give a verdict on Irish history,” he added.